 Many catalog and directory indexes are not available while CATMAINT is running.
 The unavailability of these indexes can cause other jobs to time out with message DSNT318I, DSNT376I or DSNT501I.

 Appendix C. Directory of subsystem parameters

 This appendix describes the subsystem parameters.

-- · "Editing the subsystem parameters and DSNHDECP values" - "Directory of subsystem parameters and DSNHDECP values"
+The following topics provide additional information: "Editing the subsystem parameters and DSNHDECP values" "Directory of subsystem parameters and DSNHDECP values"